nikki93/flo/readme.md

 ### Add a to-do

-A to-do is like an event, but without any dates.
-A to-do is prefixed with a `t`.
-This can be useful when grepping flo’s output.
+A to-do does not have any dates. flo lists to-dos with `t` at the start of the line.
+This is useful when grepping flo’s output.

     $ flo clean apartment
        0       today 11:00  eat lunch